lindsaybandyk/activity02-ggplot2-intro/activity02-ggplot2-intro.md

 Now, comment on what you notice from these boxplots.

-**Response**: well i did fill blue but it didnt actually fill blue, insteasd it filled red, but the spaces were in a spot where
+**Response**: well i did fill red and i made sure it was in the mapping section of the boxplot and not the basis of the ggplot.

 Another way to visualize distributions are with points.
 You may have heard of dotplots before (one-dimensional scatterplots).
 We can create